Transwest website

 Individual contributors at Transwest can now easily add and update their own content, adding filters, sliders, images, videos, and more.

-Youtube livestream embeds
+YouTube livestream embeds

 Videos are valuable from an SEO point of view, but they are invaluable for salespeople, especially when they have a customer who is considering a large purchase like an RV.
 So it was important for Transwest to feature video walkthroughs on pages to help both their sales team and searchability.